 Skip to main content

-Mailchimp Mandrill Integration
+Mailchimp Mandrill integration

 Mailchimp Mandrill is a delivery service for transactional emails from websites and application.